-- After a maintenance operation on the fuel system. - · If the fuel tank has been emptied. - The engine has not been started for a long time.
+- After a maintenance operation on the fuel system. - If the fuel tank has been emptied. - The engine has not been started for a long time.

-TO BLEED THE FUEL SYSTEM FITTED WITH THE STANDARD MECHANICAL PUMP :
+HOW TO BLEED THE FUEL SYSTEM:

 - 1. Fill up completely the fuel tank.
 Open the fuel valve. - 2.
-To avoid spills, Dispatch a non flint cloth around the nose tubing (C) of the fuel filter holder and loose it up (see picture on left side of this page). - 3.
-Pump the fuel using the push button (B) back and forth until fuel free of air bubbles flows out of the venting screw.
+To avoid spills, Dispatch a non flint cloth around the venting screw (D) of the fuel filter holder and loose it up (see picture on left side of this same page). - 3.
+Pump the fuel using the push button (E) back and forth until fuel free of air bubbles flows out of the venting screw.